gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     -
   * - Infrastructure: Network Router Firewalls
     - None, Read, Full
-    - Determines access to Firewall tabs on Router Detail pages (Infrastructure > Network > Routers tab > Selected Router)
+    - Determines access to Firewall tabs on Router Detail pages (|InfNetRou| tab > Selected Router)
     - The Firewall tab is where firewall rules are viewed, created, and managed
     - This permission is recommended for those responsible for managing firewall rules -
   * - Infrastructure: Network Router Interfaces
     - None, Read, Full
-    - Determines access to Interfaces tabs on Router Detail pages (Infrastructure > Network > Routers tab > Selected Router)
+    - Determines access to Interfaces tabs on Router Detail pages (|InfNetRou| tab > Selected Router)
     - The Interface tab is where router interfaces can be viewed, created and managed
     - This permission is recommended for those responsible for network traffic flow -
   * - Infrastructure: Network Router NAT
     - None, Read, Full
-    - Determines access to the NAT tab on Router Detail pages (Infrastructure > Network > Routers tab > Selected Router)
+    - Determines access to the NAT tab on Router Detail pages (|InfNetRou| tab > Selected Router)
     - The NAT tab is where NAT rules are viewed, created, and managed
     - This permission is recommended for those responsible for network traffic flow -
   * - Infrastructure: Network Router Redistribution
     - None, Read, Full
-    - Determines access to Route Redistribution tabs on Router Detail pages (Infrastructure > Network > Routers tab > Selected Router)
+    - Determines access to Route Redistribution tabs on Router Detail pages (|InfNetRou| tab > Selected Router)
     - The Route Redistribution tab is where redistribution rules are viewed, created, and managed
     - This permission is recommended for those responsible for redistribution rules -
   * - Infrastructure: Network Router Routes
     - None, Read, Full
-    - Determines access to Routing tabs on Router Detail pages (Infrastructure > Network > Routers tab > Selected Router)
+    - Determines access to Routing tabs on Router Detail pages (|InfNetRou| tab > Selected Router)
     - The Routing tab is where routes are viewed, created, and managed
     - This permission is recommended for those responsible for network route management -